 Make every effort to find out what the person with dementia wants and needs, if they're still able to communicate this to you.
-If they're not, you may have to decide on their behalf whether they would be better off living in a care home.
+If they're not able to, you might have to decide on their behalf whether they would be better off living in a care home.